 - Invoice archiving: Invoices are important documents under tax law.
 According to the principles of proper accounting (GoBD), these must be archived in an audit-proof manner.
 This final stage of the invoice receipt process is handled automatically by a conventional invoice processing system and the invoice is stored in a digital archive.

-Invoice formats that positively influence the black box processing rate
+Invoice formats that positively influence the automated accounts payable processing rate

 There are several invoice formats for incoming invoices.
 Nevertheless, some formats have become established in the exchange of invoices between companies.
 These can be roughly divided into formats